edwardmeng/PowerMapper/Readme.md

 #### Mapping
 * **Mapping to a new object**

-  EmitMapper creates the destination object and maps values to it.
+  PowerMapper creates the destination object and maps values to it.

         var targetInstance = Mapper.Map<TSource,TTarget>(sourceInstance);